mushu603/SQL/README.md

+# Myesha's SQL Portfolio

-What's new, BBQ?!
+# What's new, BBQ?!
 This is my SQL Portfolio where you are free to view the SQL I have written.
 Please reach out if you have any questions.